LosKeeper/skot_audio_streaming/README.md

 ## TODO
 - [ ] Offline mode
+- [ ] Add a button to play all the songs from the favorite into a playlist
+- [ ] Fix song_card into artist page
+- [ ] Fix notifications
+- [ ] Fix delay for first song

 ## Suggestions
 - [ ] Swipe on the curent song card like Spotify app